 WHO claims that around 31% or 17.9 million deaths are due to CVD (Cardiovascular diseases) each year, making it the world’s leading cause of death.
-That’s a perfect reason to promise yourself to take care of your heart on World Heart Day 2020.
+That’s a perfect reason to promise this year a healthy heart on World Heart Day 2022.

 “Do Your Part, Care for Your Heart”, and celebrating World Heart Day on 29 September.